 EPSO COVID-19 Information

-This afternoon the Governor issued a statewide mask mandate, which goes into effect at midnight tonight.
-Everyone must wear a mask.
-Link to the order HERE.
+The Governor issued a statewide mask mandate: Link to the order HERE.

 These are trying times in many aspects for law enforcement.
 We cannot afford to take actions that further erode the public trust in us.
 As such, the official position of the El Paso County Sheriff's Office is to continue to educate the public on the benefits of wearing face coverings in enclosed public places.
 We will stress that wearing a mask will slow the spread of COVID-19 and save lives.
 We will not, however, be expending the resources of the Sheriff's Office on issuing citations to individuals not wearing masks.